omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 A signature is a specific form of a `witness` and is called as such throughout this document.

 ## Payment transaction format
 Payment transactions are used to transfer fungible tokens, such as ETH and ERC20 tokens.
-A Payment transaction's output is as described in [FungibleTokenOutputModel](../contracts/FungibleTokenOutputModel.md)
+A Payment transaction's output is as described in [FungibleTokenOutputModel](../contracts/FungibleTokenOutputModel.md).

+[PaymentTransactionModel](../contracts/PaymentTransactionModel.md) does few more checks when decoding comparing to GenericTransaction above:

+* Is amount of inputs too large?
+See `_MAX_INPUT_NUM`.
+* Is outputs number in range `(0, _MAX_OUTPUT_NUM]`?
+* None of input pointers is null.

 ### Payment transaction RLP encoding
 A Payment transaction must be RLP encoded as follows: